Ariana Grande Shares Sweet Shot With BFF Alexa Luria On Instagram

 Ariana Grande is feeling the love on the release date of her highly anticipated album Thank U, Next.
 The songstress is riding high on the critical acclaim from her latest album which dropped Friday to rave reviews and an outpouring of fan support.
-And Grande is sharing those good vibrations, taking to Instagram to post a series of images that show the singer spending some quality time with a few of her favorite people — including longtime pal, Alexa Luria.
+And Grande is sharing those good vibrations, taking to Instagram to post a series of images that show the singer spending some quality time with a few of her favorite people — including longtime pal Alexa Luria.

 Fans of Grande are already familiar with Luria, who is one of the singer’s oldest friends.
 The two actually met in gym class during elementary school, and have been inseparable ever since.
-Luria has appeared in numerous videos alongside her songstress friend — most recently in her new hit single, “7 Rings.”
+Luria has appeared in numerous videos alongside her songstress friend, most recently in her new hit single, “7 Rings.”

 And it’s clear from the shot shared by Grande on Instagram with her 144.7 million followers that their friendship is stronger than ever.
 In the black-and-white image, Grande and Luria are holding each other in a tight hug as both women smile with their eyes closed.
 Grande has on dramatic winged black eyeliner, and her long brown hair is tied up in her iconic high ponytail.
 She wears a long black sweatshirt that hugs her petite frame, and looks blissfully happy in the arms of her longtime friend.